Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Owning a home is a dream for most Indians, and many of them get it through a home loan.
 While this financial product allows convenient access to homeownership, it also comes with a long-term commitment in terms of EMIs and interest.

-Home loan prepayment offers a smart way to significantly reduce your loan burden without waiting for the full loan term to end.
-In this guide, we’ll cover everything about home loan part prepayment—how it works, its benefits, and the right time to make it.
+Prepayment of home loan offers a smart way to significantly reduce your loan burden without waiting for the full loan term to end.
+In this guide, we’ll cover everything about home loan part prepayment—how it works, the home loan prepayment rules, its benefits, and the right time to make it.

 What is Home Loan Prepayment?